pinardy/github-search/README.md

 - [ ] All pages' URL is reusable - meaning it can be copied and pasted on different browser and still shows the same result
 - [ ] All pages are SEO optimised
 - [ ] The project supports code splitting for each pages
-- [ ] The results list also asynchronous-ly shows the number of followers and following of each user without going the user page
+- [ ] The results list also asynchronously shows the number of followers and following of each user without going the user page
 - [ ] The search input does the searching as you type (See google search as an example)
 - [ ] There is animated transition between pages
 - [ ] The application supports theming and can easily be switched between themes